Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 344:
 - By RetroAdvance64.
-- References the "Epic Face" a classic meme from the early 2000s.
+- [Re-made by the original artist] -- The Icon references the classic meme "Awesome Face".

 cube 345:
 - By Sharkcrome.
+- Impending redesign soon.. [fixme].

 cube 346:
 - By aGold.